alessiopiroli/alessiopiroli.github.io/_pages/about.md

 <!-- # 👨🏻‍💻 About Me -->
 # About Me

-I am a Master student in Information Engineering at the Technical University of Munich (TUM).
+I am a Master’s student in Information Engineering at the Technical University of Munich (TUM).
-I did my undergraduate studies at the University of Siena (Italy) where I obtained my Bachelor's degree in Computer and Information Engineering.
+I completed my Bachelor’s degree in Computer and Information Engineering at the University of Siena in Italy.
-In my spare time I enjoy doing sports, playing the piano and reading.
+In my spare time, I enjoy sports, playing the piano, and reading.

 <!-- # 📝 Publications  -->
 # Publications